Configuring Lucene Analyzer

 Special analyzers:

-More information at Lucene documentation site and Guide to Lucene Analyzers.
+More information is available at the Lucene documentation site and the Guide to Lucene Analyzers.

 If you want a non-accent-sensitive analyzer, you can try the AccentInsensitiveAnalyzer.

-If you want only a whitespace-tokenized analyzer, you can try this one WhitespaceAnalyzer.
+If you want only a whitespace-tokenized analyzer, you can try the WhitespaceAnalyzer.

 If you have not configured the search analyzer before you start OpenKM for the first time, then Lucene indexes will be created using this default analyzer.

-If you want to change this configuration property after the OpenKM repository has been created, you need to Rebuild Lucene Indexes.
+If you want to change this configuration property after the OpenKM repository has been created, you need to rebuild the Lucene indexes.

 Once the operation has been completed, the Lucene indexes will be using the new analyzer.